crodier/software-blog/_posts/2025-05-24-Code-Does-not-rust.md

 ### The "Amazon Pricipal Tenets."

-Next, review the Amazon Principal Engineer Tenets.
+We should review the Amazon Principal Engineer Tenets.

-Notably, "Respect What Came Before You"
+Notably, **"Respect What Came Before You"**

 https://www.amazon.jobs/content/en/teams/principal-engineering/tenets

+The principals are a good guiding light for any Principal Engineering group.

 ### Developers always dislike other people's code